MisanthropicBit/bibpy/FAQ.md

 [pandoc](https://pandoc.org/), and I did not want to reinvent the wheel.
 Moreover, there are none or few standardised bibliography formats for the other file formats, making it hard to support.

+## Q: Why does `bibpy` replace my string variables with the empty string?

+This is likely because a string variable was missing.
+The default behaviour of both bibtex and biblatex is to issue a warning regarding empty string substitution and perform the substitution.